 “But there are short classes teaching logo design?”

-Yes, there are many classes that teach logo design, much in the same way we teach it at our school, but even shorter.
+Yes, there are many classes that teach logo design, much in the same way it’s taught at the school where I used to teach, but even shorter.
 Most don’t offer feedback or direct contact with the instructor.

 I’ve already told you what those classes are like: experienced designers can expect to grow their skills as they specialize in a new field, and newbies will need to put in a lot of personal practice time if they want to see results.
 If a class does not include personalized feedback and mentoring, in my opinion it’s not much better than a book.
 (Which isn't to say they aren't useful—I've learned a lot from books.)